ferd/ReVault/USAGE.md

 Instructions are provided on [Adopting Erlang](https://adoptingerlang.org/docs/development/setup/).

-Use the newest Erlang versions available (OTP-27 at the time of this writing), or alternatively look at the [CI script to find the oldest version supported](https://github.com/ferd/ReVault/blob/main/.github/workflows/erlang-ci.yml#L30-L31).
+Use the newest Erlang versions available (OTP-27 at the time of this writing), or look at the [CI script to find the oldest version supported](https://github.com/ferd/ReVault/blob/main/.github/workflows/erlang-ci.yml#L30-L31).

 You will want to make sure the network on the loopback interface can let you talk to Erlang, as the management scripts will require it to work.
 You can test this once Erlang and Rebar3 are installed by running the following commands on multiple terminals: